galaxyproject/planemo/docs/commands/project_init.rst

 **Help**

-Initialize a new tool project (demo only right now).
+(Experimental) Initialize a new tool project.

+This is only a proof-of-concept demo right now.

 **Options**::